karenpayneoregon/datagridview-custom-columns/readme.md

 # DataGridView custom columns C#

-Code sample for custom calendar and time column reading data with Entity Framework Core.
+Code sample for custom calendar and time column reading data with Entity Framework Core 3x.
+On a similar topic, for how to use a DataGridViewComboBox with Entity Framework Core see the following [Technet article](https://social.technet.microsoft.com/wiki/contents/articles/53881.entity-framework-core-3-projections.aspx).

 Microsoft TechNet article TBA